As a SaaS entrepreneur, you’ve surely thought about the possibility of getting venture capital (VC) money to turbo-charge your business growth.

-Who wouldn’t like a mountain of cash?
-And that money has SaaS written all over it!
+Who wouldn’t like some of that cash?
+And it surely has SaaS written all over it!

 But before you barrel ahead with crafting your pitch deck, stop and think twice about whether VC is the right choice for your business.

 The right funding will help your company grow strategically and sustainably.
 What that means depends in large part on your vision for your business and your life as the head of it.
 VC has some major drawbacks, after all.